-In accounting, creditors are people or organizations like banks and credit unions that offer products and services to the other party without asking them to pay back for it instantly.
+In accountingAccountingAccounting is the process of processing and recording financial information on behalf of a business, and it serves as the foundation for all subsequent financial statements., creditors are people or organizations like banks and credit unions that offer products and services to the other party without asking them to pay back for it instantly.
 The term is also found synonymous with the word “supplier” or “vendor”.

 For example – when a wholesaler sells the products to a retailer on credit, it becomes the lender, whereas the latter acts as a debtor.
 Here, the payment does not intend to be made immediately after the purchase.
 Instead, the debtor can pay for the goods and services at once as a whole.

 Similarly, when the same retailer sells those goods and services directly to a consumer on credit, it becomes a lender, and the consumer acts as a debtor.
 In both cases, the debtor can have their sheet maintained on a quarterly or monthly basis, according to which they can pay at the end of the specified period.